qwasi/android-sdk/README.md

 ```

 ####GeoFences
-These Locations are emitted when the Geofencehandler receives and handles an Intent from the Google GeoFencing API.
-By default all Geofence transistions are tracked by only exit and dwell events emitted by the handler.
+These Locations are emitted when the Geofencehandler receives and handles an Intent from the
+Google GeoFencing API.
+By default all Geofence transitions are tracked by only exit and dwell
+events emitted by the handler.

 ####Beacons
 The 'Qwasi API' supports beacons with the use of the AltBeacon Android Library.
-These are handled by the pre-configured Beacons added though the API.
+These are handled
+ by the pre-configured Beacons added though the API.
+In order to use beacons, you must implement
-In order to use beacons, you must implement BeaconConsumer, in your main Activity an example of that is as follows:
+ BeaconConsumer, in your main Activity an example of that is as follows:

 ```java
     @Override